-I get asked this question occasionally, so I felt I should write a formal response.
-The caveat is that there’s only so much from reading someone’s thoughts or even having a conversation.
-When you’re near the end of your interview process, I strongly suggest getting into the nuts and bolts by scheduling a trial lesson.
+I have been asked about my piano teaching philosophy, so I created a written response.
+The caveat is that there’s only so much you can get from someone’s writing or even a conversation.
+When you’ve narrowed down your candidates, I strongly suggest seeing how a teacher teaches by scheduling a trial lesson.
 Both teacher and student should be comfortable before beginning what could be years of cooperative learning.

 Piano Teaching Philosophy